 Meet our alumni Creative Residents.

-I came to the 2016 Adobe Creative Residency with the goal of amplifying my work across the spectrum of social media and pursuing a bigger medium for my YouTube-based series, Creative SpacesTV.
-I spoke at events like Adobe MAX, SXSW and Summer in the City in London.
-I took on collaborations and partnerships that led me to becoming a Sony Alpha Collective member, the Director of Photography for the documentary Internet Kids and a nominee for Vlogger of the Year at the 2017 Shorty Awards.
-I had the honour of interviewing artists, such as Chase Jarvis, Jeremy Cowart and The Gregory Brothers.
-During the residency I saw tremendous growth in my YouTube channel, gaining over 80,000 subscribers and 12.5 million views.
-Being an Adobe Creative Resident has taught me that nothing is impossible.
-From here I'll be working with an agency to take Creative SpacesTV to a bigger platform and continue to collaborating with big brands on video campaigns.
+Sara came to the residency with the goal of amplifying her work across the spectrum of social media and pursuing a bigger medium for her YouTube-based series, Creative SpacesTV.
+She spoke at events like Adobe MAX and SXSW, and took on collaborations and partnerships that led her to become a Sony Alpha Collective member, the Director of Photography for the documentary Internet Kids, and a nominee for Vlogger of the Year at the 2017 Shorty Awards.